 The Pros and Cons of PPC

 In essence, PPC is a model of digital marketing whereby marketers pay for each click that leads a user to their website.
+PPC is directly linked to other factors to achieve success with it like optimising landing pages.
 Another way to put it would be to say that PPC is a way of buying visits to a website, as opposed to earning them organically, which is the staple of inbound marketing and SEO.
 PPC is used by Google AdWords, Yahoo Gemini, Bing Ads, and various other platforms.

 In many ways, the idea of PPC goes against the grain of what is usually associated with a content marketing strategy.